SunLaria/Snowman-Game/README.md

 An Friendly Alternative To Hangman Game.

+Features:
+- Exertnal API Word Definition
-Snowman Wrong Guess Animation
+- Wrong Guess Animation

-Friendly Sound Effects for Game Start, Button Press, Win, Lose Scenerio.
+- Friendly Sound Effects for Game Start, Button Press, Win, Lose Scenerio.
+- Can Be Played On Desktop and Mobile

 ## How To Play

-- You Have 12 Guesses, Snowman Builds Up Every Wrong Guess With Nice Animation.
+- You Have 12 Guesses, Snowman Builds Up Every Wrong Guess With A Nice Animation.
 - After 12 Guesses, You've Lost And You Can Try Again.